-9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
-Number of IQAC meetings held during the year: 4 The minutes of IQAC meeting and compliances to the No
+9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View Link 10.
+Number of IQAC meetings held during the year : 4 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website No Upload the minutes of meeting and action taken report No Files Uploaded !!!
+11. Whether IQAC received funding from any of the funding agency to support its activities during the year?
+No